The-Marcy-Lab-School/marcy-curriculum-docs/mod-8-backend/13-react-express-auth-overview.md

 * `User.update(id, username)`
 * `User.deleteAll()`

-Each method invokes `knex.raw()` and executes a SQL query to create, read, update, or delete data from the database.
-For example, `User.find` queries for a single user in the database:
+In our tech stack, our model uses Knex to execute SQL queries that create, read, update, or delete data from the database.
+For example, `User.find` queries for a single user in the database with `knex.raw()`

 ```js
 static async find(id) {